mys-lang/mys/README.rst

 any C++ program.

-Strings, bytes, tuples, lists, dicts and classes are normally allocated on the heap and managed by C++ shared pointers (`std::shared_ptr`_).
+Strings, bytes, tuples, lists, dicts and classes are normally allocated on the heap and managed by `C++ shared pointers`_.
 Objects that are known not to outlive a function are allocated on the stack.

 There is no garbage collector.